Riimu/Kit-CSRF/README.md

 *CSRF* is a PHP library for preventing [Cross-Site Request Forgery] (https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) attacks.
-A CSRF attack takes advantage of authenticated users by sending them to malicious website that sends specially crafted requests to the targeted website in order to modify content on that website.
+A CSRF attack takes advantage of authenticated users by sending them to a malicious website that sends specially crafted requests to the targeted website in order to modify content on that website.
 The attack uses the authenticated user's browser to send the request to bypass any authentication.
 This library